aliahmed7866/30DaysOfVanillaJS/README.md

+Hi :)
-I am trying 30 days of coding with Vanilla Challenge to try an build upon my JS skills and refresh the basics.
+I am trying 30 days of coding with Vanilla Challenge to try and build upon my JS skills and refresh the basics.